BONX9926/vuejs_test/README.md

 [x] Create Login.vue and use it as home route
 [x] Keep the login name in vuex
-[x] Create Welcome.vue and display welcome with login name in this page (Get login name from vuex)
+[x] Create Welcome.vue and display welcome with login name in this page (Get login name from vuex) [x] Add navigation pane on the left with component
 ```